Harahan/BUAA-database-2022-backend/backend/API.md

   O:
       [
           {
-              "sender": xxx, # the user loging in now "username": xxx,
+              "sender": xxx, # the user loging in now: 0, other: 1 "username": xxx,
               "avatar": xxx,
               "content": xxx,